Volvo Ignition from Scratch

 The manner in which the high voltage is generated in a Kettering (conventional) spark IGN system takes advantage of some special rules of electronics and inductors.
 What is important to remember is that the spark occurs due to the magnetic discharge (of coil primary) occurring at the moment of points opening, but that doesn't take away from the importance of what is happening during the time the points are closed...namely to complete the primary circuit and allow current to flow from the power source and charge the coil in the first place!.
 Both points closed and opening are critical…if either doesn't happen, no spark will result…period!

-The IGN switch / Armored cable/ IGN Coil Assembly of fame and lore is a wonderful thing...it makes stealing so equipped vehicles difficult (Good!), because the Coil primary (+) connection just isn't available for "hot wiring" by a thief (see Graphic above)...it also makes troubleshooting IGN system failures by the rightful owner or his duly appointed agent, by measuring voltage on that point a bit more difficult for the same reason…but this should not be a problem for the owner who has the IGN key and understands what is happening, and that is what these notes are intended to help with!
+The IGN switch / Armored cable/ IGN Coil Assembly of fame and lore is a wonderful thing...it makes stealing so equipped vehicles difficult (Good!), because the Coil primary (+) connection just isn't available for "hot wiring" by a thief (see graphic above, and link to realistic video about "Hot-Wiring" a car below )...it also makes troubleshooting IGN system failures by the rightful owner or his duly appointed agent, by measuring voltage on that point a bit more tricky for the same reason…but this should not be a problem for the owner who has the IGN key and understands what is happening, and that is what these notes are intended to help with!

 Understanding and Troubleshooting the IGN System: